 Icons should be used sparingly.
 Too many icons add clutter and confusion to the interface.
 The use of UI icons purely as page embellishment is also not recommended.

-With the release of the GUI Framework 2.0 we superseded the icon font in favour of an SVG (scalable vector graphics) implementation.
+With the release of the GEL Design System v2.0 we superseded the icon font in favour of an SVG (scalable vector graphics) implementation.
 Using SVGs ensures the highest quality rendering on all devices both now and into the future.
 SVGs can also be styled using code avoiding the need for multiple versions of the same icon.
 SVGs also comply with AA accessibility requirements.
 This is a more flexible and accessible approach.
-For information on how to embed and style SVG icons see the GUI Framework.
+For information on how to embed and style SVG icons see the Design System.